Cymbopogon: Uses

+Culinary

 East Indian lemongrass (Cymbopogon flexuosus), also called Cochin grass or Malabar grass, is native to Cambodia, Vietnam, Laos, India, Sri Lanka, Burma, and Thailand, while West Indian lemongrass (Cymbopogon citratus) is native to maritime Southeast Asia.
 While both can be used interchangeably, C. citratus is more suitable for cooking.

+Folk medicine

 In India, C. citratus is used as a medical herb and in perfumes.
 C. citratus is consumed as a tea for anxiety in Brazilian folk medicine, but a study in humans found no effect.
 The tea caused a recurrence of contact dermatitis in one case.
-In the Caribbean, the tea is also brewed and consumed to boost immunity.
-It is called Tanglad in the Philippines, where it is believed that it has health benefits for the liver and the kidneys.

-One study found the tea may exert an erythropoiesis boosting effect.
+Samoans and Tongans use mashed C. citratus (called moegalo and moengālō respectively) leaves as a traditional remedy for oral infections.

+FDA classification

+Lemongrass essential oil has been declared generally recognized as safe in food by the United States Food and Drug Administration.

+Folk magic

 In Hoodoo, lemongrass is the primary ingredient of van van oil, one of the most popular oils used in conjure.
 Lemongrass is used in this preparation and on its own in hoodoo to protect against evil, spiritually clean a house, and to bring good luck in love affairs.

+Insect

 In beekeeping, lemongrass oil imitates the pheromone emitted by a honeybee's Nasonov gland to attract bees to a hive or a swarm.

 Species

-Species included in the genus include:
+Species in the genus currently number 52 and include: